vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/01_pramANa-paddhatiH.md

 <details><summary>English</summary>

 9. Of the various penances therein mentioned Prapatti otherwise known as Nyasa is stated as the highest.
-Dvaya is considered in Kathavalli as the significant mantra of Pra- patti.
+Dvaya is considered in Kathavalli as the significant mantra of Prapatti.
 </details>